mmfahim94/Currency-Converter/README.md

 A currency converter web app.

-## Run the app
+## Running the app

-- clone/download this git repository to you local directory (`git clone ...`).
+- Clone/download this git repository to your local directory (`git clone ...`).
+- Install node (with npm) if you don't have it installed already.
+- Open your terminal and then go to the directory (`cd ... /currency-converter`)
-- From the directory run the command `npm install` to make sure all the dependencies for this app has been installed. (make sure you         have npm and nodejs installed)
+- Run `npm install` to make sure all the dependencies are installed.
 - Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+- Navigate to `http://localhost:4200/`.
 The app will automatically reload if you  change any of the source files.

 ## Build